How to analyze employee attrition – HR analytics Sujeet Pillai October 8, 2014

-This type of a view displays total attrition by month.
-It does not discriminate as to which employees quit, whether they were new hires or they were 3 year tenured employees.
+This type of view displays total attrition by month.
+It does not discriminate as to which employees quit, whether they were new hires or they were 3-year tenured employees.
 The plot below shows how many employees quit each month over the last 12 months.

 Closely related to employee attrition is total employee tenure.
-The more the employee attrition the less the average tenure of employees in the company.
-Let's look at a few ways we can track employee tenure performance over time.
-First let's define what a tenured employee means in the context of your company.
-Some folks call this the break even period as to the time it takes for a employee to mature.
+The more employee attrition, the less the average tenure of employees in the company.
+Let’s look at a few ways we can track employee tenure performance over time.
+First, let’s define what a tenured employee means in the context of your company.
+Some folks call this the break-even period as to the time it takes for an employee to mature.
 This may vary from 6 months to 1.5 years based on the complexity of the sales process, the tools involved and the product sales lifecycle.

 Tenured employee proportion

-First let's look at the proportion of employees who are tenured vs those that are new.
-Higher the tenured proportion the better job the company is doing at retention.
-This also directly impact sales performance because tenured employees tend to do better than new ones.
+First, let’s look at the proportion of employees who are tenured vs those that are new.
+Higher the tenured proportion, the better job the company is doing at retention.
+This also directly impacts sales performance because tenured employees tend to do better than new ones.

 Tenured employee actual

-Notice in the recent months that both tenured and new hire counts are increasing.
-This means that while the company is hiring more to increase the new hire counts it's doing a better job at retention as well since more tenured employees are staying on.
+Notice in recent months that both tenured and new hire counts have been increasing.
+This means that while the company is hiring more to increase the new hire counts, it’s doing a better job at retention as well since more tenured employees are staying on.